wearerequired/js/packages/generate/README.md

 # @wearerequired/generate

-CLI tool to generate a WordPress plugin or theme repo based off the boilerplates.
+CLI tool to generate a WordPress plugin, theme or project repo based off the boilerplates.

 ## wordpress-plugin